 No enemy of God is beyond His grace, and no enemy of yours is beyond His grace either!

-If you haven’t already, I encourage you to read this post from September about Zacchaeus, another tax collector Jesus loved: Found!
+This post was originally shared in December 2021, and referenced another recently re-posted blog about Zacchaeus, another tax collector Jesus loved: Found!
 A Man in Need of an Ally